-(A) A public children services agency (PCSA), private child placing agency (PCPA) or private noncustodial agency (PNA) acting as a representative of the Ohio department of job and family services (ODJFS) in recommending foster homes for certification and/or placing children for foster care and adoption is responsible for:
+(A) A public children services agency (PCSA), private child placing agency (PCPA) or private noncustodial agency (PNA) acting as a representative of the Ohio department of job and family services (ODJFS) shall:

-(1) Informing all individuals applying for an initial foster home certificate they can also be considered for approval for adoptive placement.
+(1) Inform all individuals applying for an initial foster home certificate they can also be considered for adoption homestudy approval.